An in-depth guide to making your Fort Worth trip memorable & fun!

 Bass Performance Hall

-Bass Performance Hall provides a variety of entertainment that includes Broadway musicals, stars from the classical music world, popular music concerts, comedy shows, family events, and more.
+Bass Performance Hall provides a variety of entertainment, including Broadway musicals, stars from the classical music world, popular music concerts, comedy shows, family events, and more.

 Fort Worth Nature Center and Refuge

-Dedicated to conservation through education, research, and advocacy, and providing opportunities for recreation, environmental education programs, nature-based volunteer projects, and wildlife rehabilitation for injured or orphaned animals.
+It is dedicated to conservation through education, research, and advocacy and provides opportunities for recreation, environmental education programs, nature-based volunteer projects, and wildlife rehabilitation for injured or orphaned animals.

 Fort Worth Museum of Science & History